 Pork vindaloo has got a reputation of being a fiery, spicy curry with a flavor profile that is largely dependent on red chilies.
 As someone who was raised in the beautiful state of Goa - the home of the 'vindaloo', I can safely say that vindaloos are not necessarily spicy.

 The truth is, vindaloo has a beautifully complex flavor profile, which balances tanginess, spices, heat, and a hint of sweetness, each one enhancing the other, and not overpowering each other.
-When lapped up with some crusty bread or plain basmati rice, pork vindaloo becomes a feast in itself!
+When lapped up with some crusty bread, such as Goan pav or plain basmati rice, pork vindaloo becomes a feast in itself!

 What is vindaloo?